 Why transforming an existing retail format might be a better idea than starting from scratch

 Retailers and brands the world over are trying to adapt to the rapidly changing world around us.
-There are serious disruptions all playing out at once: increasing online growth; downturn in Chinese consumption and production; confusion over Trump and Brexit.
-These factors are all feeding uncertainty in an increasingly complex landscape.
-Unsurprisingly, we’ve seen store closures, staff layoffs, declining footfall and falling in-store sales.
+There are serious disruptions all playing out at once; from the growth of online to supply chain and recruitment issues.
+These and many other factors are all feeding uncertainty in an increasingly complex landscape.

 Historically, retail doesn’t sit and wait.
 The industry responds, reacts and picks up the pieces.
 But has this once-trailblazing mentality finally come to an end?
 Are today’s data-driven retailers more cautious than ever?